Wenodh/calculator/README.md

 # calculator
-learning basics og css by creating calculator
+learning basics of css by creating calculator